csebooks/web-essentials/content.en/the-ajax-client/JavaScript-Control-Statements-I/_index.md

 **Fig. 7.8** | Sentinel-controlled repetition to solve the class-average problem.

-7.9 Formulating Algorithms: Sentinel-Controlled Repetition **253**

-**Software Engineering Observation 7.9** _The programmer terminates the top-down, stepwise refinement process after specifying the pseudocode algorithm in sufficient detail for the programmer to convert the pseudocode to a JavaScript program.
+**Software Engineering Observation 7.9**

+> _The programmer terminates the top-down, stepwise refinement process after specifying the pseudocode algorithm in sufficient detail for the programmer to convert the pseudocode to a JavaScript program.
 Then, implementing the JavaScript program will normally be straightforward._ 7.9

-**Good Programming Practice 7.6** _When converting a pseudocode program to JavaScript, keep the pseudocode in the JavaScript program as comments._ 7.6
+**Good Programming Practice 7.6**

+> _When converting a pseudocode program to JavaScript, keep the pseudocode in the JavaScript program as comments._ 7.6

-**Software Engineering Observation 7.10** _Experience has shown that the most difficult part of solving a problem on a computer is developing the algorithm for the solution.
+**Software Engineering Observation 7.10**

+> _Experience has shown that the most difficult part of solving a problem on a computer is developing the algorithm for the solution.
 Once a correct algorithm is specified, the process of producing a working JavaScript program from the algorithm is normally straightforward._ 7.10

-**Software Engineering Observation 7.11** _Many experienced programmers write programs without ever using program-development tools like pseudocode.
+**Software Engineering Observation 7.11**

+> _Many experienced programmers write programs without ever using program-development tools like pseudocode.
 As they see it, their ultimate goal is to solve the problem on a computer, and writing pseudocode merely delays the production of final outputs.
 Although this approach may work for simple and familiar problems, it can lead to serious errors in large, complex projects._ 7.11

 Figure 7.9 shows the JavaScript program and a sample execution.
 Although each grade is an integer, the averaging calculation is likely to produce a number with a decimal point (a real number).